FEATURED POST

 - August 20, 2022

-What is the TfL topographical skills test?
+What is the TfL Topographical Skills Test?

 This is one of three TfL tests that London private hire drivers must pass to get a PCO licence.
 The other TfL exams you need for a PCO licence are the two-part English Language Requirement (ELR).